chuckpreslar/socket/README.md

 # socket

 Functional socket communication for Go.
+Not intended for use at the moment, just a rough sketch of an idea.

 ## Installation